freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/export.md

 - alpha-bearing lit base color maps
 - decal base color maps
 - decal mask maps
+- VPE metal shader graph mask maps
+- VPE rubber shader graph base color and mask maps

 The reason is not convenience but correctness.
-Those maps either do not fit cleanly into glTF or rely on semantics that the fallback GLB path cannot preserve reliably.
+Those maps either do not fit cleanly into glTF, rely on semantics that the fallback GLB path cannot preserve reliably, or come from VPE-specific shader graph slots that plain glTF does not understand.

+### VPE Shader Graph Materials

+The HDRP translator has special handling for VPE's measured metal and rubber shader graphs:

+- metal shader graph materials export as `vpe.metal`
+- rubber shader graph materials export as `vpe.rubber`
+- each profile stores a `TemplateName` so the player can clone the matching measured-material template
+- each profile also carries a `vpe.lit` fallback payload derived from exposed shader graph properties

+At runtime, an HDRP player should prefer the template path when it has the same measured-material library available.
+If the template is missing, the carried Lit fallback keeps the package renderable.